badlydrawnrob/anki/source/docs/professional/index.md

           breezedark.less
 ```

-You should know how to clone or fork a Github repository.
-Once you've done that, you go to the `main.less` file and `@import` your custom `skylighting-theme.less` and `typography.less` variables.
+Go to the `main.less` file and `@import` your custom `skylighting-theme.less` and `typography.less` variables.
 It's quite straightforward to do this.
 You'll mostly be changing the `--font-*` and `--color-code-*` variables, but you may also need to change other `style/html/*.less` files for finer-grain changes.

 ### Pandoc's Skylighting